The Five Initiatives

 European Initiative ministry focuses on its 5 core values: evangelism, compassion, teaching, prayer, and blessing the Jewish people.

-World respected missions organizations agree that Europe is now less than 2% Evangelical Christian.
-In Berlin, Germany, the home of EI’s European base, less than 0.5% are believers.
-We agree with the late Pope John Paul II who said, “Europe must be re-evangelized.”
+Respected missions organizations around the world agree that Europe is now less than 2% Evangelical Christian.
+In Berlin, Germany -EI’s home base- less than 0.5% are believers.
+We agree with the statement made by the late Pope John Paul II: “Europe must be re-evangelized.”

-In today’s post-Christian Europe the city does not go to church, so the church must go to the city.
-EI teams, partnering with local churches and ministries go to the busy squares, parks, and transportation hubs of European cities.
-Each team creatively proclaims the gospel through contemporary methods while bringing the life and love of Jesus Christ to unbelievers.
-The teams reach the lost through a diversity of strategies including: street preaching, spiritual surveys, children’s ministry, rock concerts, university outreaches, the arts (dramas, dancing, mime,and visual art work), sports evangelism, worship, and more.
-Thousands of Europeans hear the gospel through EI outreaches and many have come to believe in Jesus Christ.
+In today’s post-Christian Europe, the city does not go to church so the church must go to the city.
+EI teams, partnering with local churches and ministries, go to the busy squares, parks, and transportation hubs of European cities.
+Each team creatively proclaims the gospel through contemporary methods, bringing the life and love of Jesus Christ to unbelievers.
+Teams reach the lost through diverse strategies including: street preaching, spiritual surveys, children’s ministry, rock concerts, university outreaches, the arts (dramas, dancing, mime,and visual art work), sports evangelism, worship, and more.
+Each year thousands of Europeans hear the gospel through EI outreaches and many have come to believe in Jesus Christ.

-European Initiative believes in the clear biblical mandate of blessing the poor and downtrodden of spirit.
+European Initiative believes in the clear Biblical mandate of blessing the poor and downtrodden of spirit.

 have come to Europe with the singular vision to pray.
 EI prayer teams have come with specific prayer assignments.
 One team went to Auschwitz and Krakow, Poland, to intercede for the healing of the still-existing wounds related to the Holocaust.
 Other teams have come to pray in Herrnhut, Germany, the site of the 18th century Moravian revival.
 Several EI teams have traveled to Wittenberg, Germany, the birthplace of the Protestant Reformation, to pray for a new reformation to sweep Europe.
 All the teams have been engaged in prayer for the spiritually lost of Europe.

 “With all prayer and petition, pray at all times in the Spirit….be on the alert with all perseverance and petition for all the saints.”
 (Eph 6:18)